cs3org/OCM-API/README.md

 When a sending server allows sharing to any internet-hosted receiving server, then discovery can happen from the sharee address, using the `/.well-known/ocm` (or `/ocm-provider`, for backwards compatibility) URL that receiving servers SHOULD provide according to this [specification](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1.well-known~1ocm/get).

+If the identity of an incoming request needs to be confirmed, the discovery data SHOULD contain a public key.
+Each incoming request that requires to origin from an authenticated source must be signed in its headers using the related private key.

 To fill the gap between users knowning other peers' email addresses of the form `user@provider.org`, and the actual cloud storage endpoints being in the form `https://my-cloud-storage.provider.org`, a further discovery mechanism SHOULD be provided by implementations that wish to allow sending shares to any receiver, based on DNS `SRV` Service Records.

 * A provider SHOULD ensure that a `type=SRV` DNS query to `_ocm._tcp.provider.org` resolves to e.g. `service = 10 10 443 my-cloud-storage.provider.org`
 * When requested to discover the EFSS endpoint for `user@provider.org`, implementations SHOULD query the corresponding `_ocm._tcp.domain` DNS record, e.g. `_ocm._tcp.provider.org`, and subsequently make a HTTP GET request to the host returned by that DNS query, followed by the `/.well-known/ocm` URL path.

 ### Share Creation
 To create a share, the sending server SHOULD make a HTTP POST request to the `/shares` endpoint of the receiving server ([docs](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1shares/post)).

 ### Share Acceptance
 In response to a share creation, the receiving server MAY send back a [notification](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1notifications/post) to the sending server, with  `notificationType` set to `"SHARE_ACCEPTED"` or `"SHARE_DECLINED"`.
 The sending server MAY expose this information to the end user.

 ### Share Access
 To access a share, the receiving server MAY use multiple ways, depending on the received payload and on the `protocol.name` property: